Emergency backstop for minimum system load events

 What this means

 The changes only apply to customers installing, upgrading or replacing solar systems (with capacity of 200kVA or less) from 1 October.
-Existing solar customers will not be affected unless they upgrade their current system.
+Existing solar customers are not be affected unless they upgrade their current system.

-We will activate technology to allow exports from solar systems to be remotely reduced or stopped if there is excess energy in the network.
-This will require new solar customers to install an internet-connected solar inverter and provide a stable internet connection.
+We can now activate technology (known as an emergency backstop) to remotely reduce or stop exports from solar systems if there is excess energy in the network.
+This requires new solar customers to install an internet-connected solar inverter and provide a stable internet connection.

 What you need to know